orb-lang/espalier/doc/md/peg/metis.md

 We do this a couple of ways\.\.\.

-First we inherit from `new` if we haven't seen the class aka node `.id`:
+First we inherit from `new` if we haven't seen the class aka node `.id`, decorating with applicable qualia:

 ```lua
 local newSes, metaSes =  {}, {}